-In part to address the flaws of the Afghan central government, U.S. policy shifted somewhat since 2008 toward promoting local security and governance solutions.
-The Afghan government asserts that it itself is promoting local governance as the next stage in Afghanistan's political and economic development, although some say that this was part of an effort by Karzai to improve his reelection prospects by developing a local networks of supporters.
-A key indicator of this Afghan shift came in August 2007 when Karzai placed the selection process for local leaders (provincial governors and down) in a new Independent Directorate for Local Governance (IDLG)-and out of the Interior Ministry.
+U.S. emphasis on local governance since 2007 has enabled U.S. policy to reduce its dependence on the Afghan central government, in part to try to circumvent its flaws.
+The U.S. shift in emphasis complements those of the Afghan government, which asserts that it itself wants to promote local governance as the next stage in Afghanistan's political and economic development.
+A key indicator of this Afghan attention to local governance came in August 2007 when Karzai placed the selection process for local leaders (provincial governors and down) in a new Independent Directorate for Local Governance (IDLG)-and out of the Interior Ministry.
 As noted above, the IDLG is headed by Jelani Popal, a member of Karzai's Popolzai tribe and a close ally.
 Some international officials say that Popal packed local agencies with Karzai supporters, where they were able to fraudulently produce votes for Karzai in the August 2009 presidential elections.